RobStepanyan/Python-Practice/README.md

 # Python-Practice
-Python Exercises for Practice with their solutions *Exercises are brought from https://www.w3resource.com*
+Python Exercises for Practice with their solutions.
+*Exercises are brought from https://www.w3resource.com*